-- July 2021: The Executive Director prepares a draft Strategy Plan which is publicly advertised from 16 July to 24 September 2021, the Heritage Council receives submissions.
+- July 2021: The Executive Director prepared a draft Strategy Plan which is publicly advertised from 16 July to 24 September 2021, the Heritage Council received submissions.

-- January 2022: A problem is identified with the provisions of the Heritage Act, meaning neither the Executive Director nor the Heritage Council are empowered to consider the boundary of the WHEA, which was a component of the draft Strategy Plan.
+- January 2022: An issue is identified with the provisions of the Heritage Act, meaning neither the Executive Director nor the Heritage Council are empowered to consider the boundary of the WHEA, which was a component of the draft Strategy Plan.

-- April 2022: As a result of the problem, the Heritage Council adjourns its hearing into the submissions received and provides a report to the Minster for Planning on the merits of expanding the WHEA.
+- April 2022: As a result of the issue, the Heritage Council adjourns its hearing and provides a report to the Minster for Planning on the expansion of the WHEA.

 - July 2022: The Minister for Planning supports the recommendation’s in the Heritage Council’s report and recommends to the Governor in Council that a new WHEA be declared in accordance with section 169 of the Heritage Act 2017.
 The WHEA is declared in the Government Gazette on 28 July 2022. no. G 30: http://www.gazette.vic.gov.au/

-- August 2022: The draft Strategy Plan is updated to include the newly declared WHEA.
+- August 2022: The draft Strategy Plan is updated to reflect the new expanded WHEA.

-- September 2022: The draft Strategy Plan and draft planning scheme controls relating to the expanded WHEA are placed on public notice, submissions are invited in accordance with section 171 of the Heritage Act 2017.
+- September 2022: The draft Strategy Plan and draft planning scheme controls for the expanded WHEA area are placed on public notice, submissions are invited in accordance with section 171 of the Heritage Act 2017.

 - October 2022: The public submission period closed on 20 November.

 - Next steps: The Heritage Council will consider the draft Strategy Plan, draft planning controls, any submissions received, and any other matters it considers relevant.
 The Heritage Council will conduct a hearing and adopt the draft Strategy Plan with or without amendments.
-In anticipation of the hearing, a preliminary directions hearing has been scheduled for 17 January 2023.
 Note that the proposed planning scheme controls will not be subject to any further public process once considered by the Heritage Council.

 - Draft Strategy Plan